qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_map3d.rst

    .. contents::
       :local:

-The 3D map item is used to display a :ref:`3D map view <label_3dmapview>`.
+The 3D Map item is used to display a
+:ref:`3D map view <label_3dmapview>`.
 Use the |add3DMap| :guilabel:`Add 3D Map` button, and follow
-:ref:`items creation instructions <create_layout_item>` to add a new map item that you can later manipulate the same way as exposed in :ref:`interact_layout_item`.
+:ref:`items creation instructions <create_layout_item>` to add a new 3D Map item that you can later manipulate the same way as demonstrated in :ref:`interact_layout_item`.

 By default, a new 3D Map item is empty.
 You can set the properties of the 3D view and customize it in the :guilabel:`Item Properties` panel.
-Other than the
+In addition to the
 :ref:`common properties <item_common_properties>`, this feature
 has the following functionalities (:ref:`figure_layout_3dmap_prop`):